 The RCM enjoys close relationships with all its neighbours, including fellow members of the Exhibition Road Cultural Group.
 A number of nearby venues host regular chamber recitals, where our students routinely perform.
 Similarly, RCM musicians are often invited to take part in gallery openings, exhibition launches and other special events, which are sometimes hosted in unusual and inspiring spaces.

 Our close association with Imperial College London means you can be part of one of the largest and most active student bodies in the capital, while the close proximity of the Royal College of Art provides convenient opportunities to collaborate with likeminded creative students working in other disciplines.

 South Kensington's eclectic range of activities and diverse mix of people has allowed it to thrive as one of London's most exciting quarters.
 A wide selection of pubs, cafés, restaurants and shops are all available nearby, as are essential services such as banks and post offices.

 The area boasts convenient connections to the rest of the city, particularly central London, west London and our hall of residence, Prince Consort Village.
 Many local bus routes pass close to the RCM and nearby London Underground stations provide direct connections to Heathrow Airport, the West End, and several of London's mainline railway stations.
 Night Buses run daily and a weekend Night Tube service sees a continunous Piccadilly line service through South Kensington from Friday morning to late on Sunday evening.

 South Kensington closed to Piccadilly line trains

-Piccadilly line trains will not be stopping at South Kensington station until March 2022.
+Piccadilly line trains will not be stopping at South Kensington station until Summer 2022.

 To find out more about our local area and our neighbours, visit the Discover South Kensington website.